Abhinic123/bookpotato/video-script-storyboard.md

 - Video engagement rates (views, likes, shares)
 - Click-through rates to app
 - New user registrations after video campaigns
-- Society sign-ups from promoted areas
+- Hub sign-ups from promoted areas
+- Book rental and purchase conversions
 - Social media follower growth

-This comprehensive video will showcase BookShare as the future of community-based book sharing, highlighting both the practical benefits and the social connections it creates.
+This comprehensive video will showcase BookPotato as the future of community-based book sharing, highlighting both the practical benefits (rent or buy) and the social connections it creates across societies, schools, and offices.